divarvel/blog/posts/2014-03-04-lost-in-string-representations.md

 ---
 title: Lost in string representations
 author: Clement Delafargue
-tags: haskell, bytestring, text, sting
+tags: haskell, bytestring, text, string
 ---

 When you start playing with haskell, handling text is simple: you use